obinnaaliogor/todoapp/README.md

 keep in mind:
-The location of Co-location of API, Frontend, and Proxy Containers for the use cases as describe previously made the the yaml file for the frontend and backend are the same since they run in the same pod.
+The Co-location of API, Frontend, and Proxy Containers for the use cases as describe previously made the the yaml file for the frontend and backend are the same since they run in the same pod.
 Three containers in one pod.